Glorious75/Gloria-Njorteah-Portfolio/README.md

   * **Result:** Monthly sales volume shows a clear **seasonal spike** in **October and November**, reaching a peak of over **1,647K** orders.
 Volume drops significantly in the middle of the year, particularly in July.
   * **Recommendation:** Ensure **inventory and marketing spend are budgeted to increase by at least 5%** leading into the Q4 holiday season (September/October).
 Conversely, reduce inventory commitments for non-perishables during the low-volume months of July and August.

+# Conclusion & Future Work

+This Instacart Capstone successfully translated high-volume e-commerce data into actionable strategic recommendations focused on maximizing efficiency and profit margins.
+The results offer clear pathways for the management team to optimize purchasing (e.g., focusing on Personal Care and Snacks), streamline inventory (e.g., removing dead stock), and refine staffing models (e.g., aligning shifts with 9 AM to 1 PM peak demand).

+The project proves the power of combining SQL for precise data extraction and Power BI for impactful visual storytelling.

+### Future Enhancements:

+To further expand the business value of this analysis, the following enhancements are recommended:

+* **Geo-Spatial Analysis:** Integrate location data to analyze delivery time versus customer satisfaction by region, allowing for optimization of warehouse placement or delivery routes.

+* **Customer Segmentation:** Use RFM (Recency, Frequency, Monetary) analysis to group customers into distinct segments (e.g., "Loyal" vs. "High-Value") to build targeted, profit-maximizing marketing campaigns.

+* **Predictive Modeling:** Implement a basic time-series forecast model (via Python integration) to predict daily order volume for the next 30 days, enabling proactive inventory purchasing.